cschpc/isc-student-cluster-competition-2025/documentation/seissol_manual_installations.md

    exec SeisSol_Release_dsm_80_cuda_4_elastic parameters.par'
 ```

-Initialization phase with GPUs can easily take up to 20 minutes.
+Initialization phase with GPUs can easily take up to 20 minutes on the Turkey dataset.
 Runtime with two H100s is about 15 minutes after this based on my testing.